dobtco/wintersmith-knowledge-base/README.md

 You'll need [node and npm](http://nodejs.org) installed.

-1. `npm install -g coffee-script`
-2. `npm install -g wintersmith`
-3. `npm install`
+1. `script/bootstrap`
-4. `wintersmith preview`
+2. Run the preview server: `wintersmith preview`

-### If you need to run on the express-based search indexer:

-`npm start` or `nodemon search/index.coffee` (the latter will monitor for file changes and reload the server automatically)
+3. If you need to run on the express-based search indexer: `npm start` or `nodemon search/index.coffee` (the latter will monitor for file changes and reload the server automatically)

 ## Deployment